fbpx

 What You Can Do Now

 Taking steps now while the exemption is high is a great idea as to ensure financial security for beneficiaries.
-For example, putting shares of a successful business or real estate into a trust can be shielded from the death tax.
+For example, placing shares of a successful business or real estate into a trust can shield them from the death tax.
+Take for instance setting up a domestic trust.
+This is an idea to consider because one can shield a portion of their assets from death taxes in this way.

 Leave a Reply